Class RedisConnection

 • scan

-public RedisCursor scan(long cursor,
+public RedisCursor scan(long cursor, long count)

 Description copied from interface: RedisScanCommands